simonakom/movie-actor-api-postgreeDB/README.md

 ## Welcome!

  This project is a Node.js and Express REST API designed to manage actors and movies.
 It follows a CRUD architecture and instead of storing data in memory, this project uses PostgreSQL, a relational database, for persistent data storage.
+Also, there are automated and rerunable postman tests to test the functionality of application.

 ## Task